CHTC/chtc-website-source/r-build.md

 **This guide will provide instructions for compiling base R from source code and is intended for compiling versions of R that are currently not provided via the CHTC Squid Web Proxy**

-Before compiling R, please take a moment to review our [R Jobs](/r-jobs.shtml) guide to see what versions of R are currently available on the HTC.
+Before compiling R, please take a moment to review our [R Jobs](/r-jobs.shtml) guide to see what versions of R are currently available.

 **To best understand the below information, you should already have an understanding of how to:**